Execute tests and analyze results

 To display or hide the execution log, click the Log button.

 By default, only events with the 'Error' severity level are logged.
 If necessary, you can change the minimum severity level.
-To do so, either right-click the log area and choose the desired severity level or use the Show log entries... selector on the Tools | Unit Testing page of dotCover options.
+To do so, either right-click the log area and choose the desired severity level or use the Maximum severity of log entries selector on the page of dotCover options ( Alt+R, O ).